IntroQG/site/source/lessons/L4/advection-heat-transfer.rst

 Advection and heat transfer
 ===========================

-Slides will be posted after class.

-..
 Slides from the lecture on erosion, sedimentation, and heat transfer can be found below.

 .. admonition:: Lecture slides

-        `Erosion, sedimentation, and heat transfer lecture slides <../../_static/slides/L4/Erosion-sedimentation-heat-transfer.pdf>`__
+    `Erosion, sedimentation, and heat transfer lecture slides <../../_static/slides/L4/04.2-Erosion-sedimentation-heat-transfer.pdf>`__